mohit2708/Laravel/Interview-Question.md

 ```

 **[⬆ Back to Top](#table-of-contents)**
-### Ques.What is database migration and How to create migration via artisan?
+### Ques.
+What is database migration and How to create migration via artisan?
 * Migrations are used to create database schemas in Laravel.
 * In migration files, we store which table to create, update or delete.
 ```